zombre98/dems-zia-api/README.md

 ## Stages

-A stage is composed of three moments which permit the organization of modules in the specified stage.
+A stage is composed of three moments allowing the organization of modules in the specified stage.
 They are required through the use of the three function:
 * `hookToFirst`
 * `hookToMiddle`